DaoCasino/Whitepaper/Crowdfunding & token distribution.md

-Last updates 23rd of June 2017 (changes due to pre-sale requests: introduced soft cap)
+Last updates 24th of June - lowered a max cap, changed pre-sale from 2300 BET to 2400 BET per Ether

 # Summary